AhmedDroid/OST/README.md

 - MVVM arch
 - RxJava 2
 - Using Realm for local database.
-- Material design for UI/UX (only the margins and sizes as am the worst in colouring and design)
 - AndroidX
 - A small set of the Android architecture components